 As the digital transformation of B2B payments accelerates, financial institutions and fintechs are partnering to keep the unique needs of middle market companies at the center of a robust 360° integrated payables solution.

-In this roundtable, experts from leading payments organizations discuss how banks serving the middle market can achieve corporate adoption, supplier acceptance, stronger relationships, and greater revenue opportunity with the right solution for their clients.
+In this roundtable, we brought together experts from Heartland Financial USA, Visa Middle Market Business Solutions, Glenbrook Partners and Priority Commercial Payments.
+They discuss how banks serving the middle market can achieve corporate adoption, supplier acceptance, stronger relationships, and greater revenue opportunity with the right solution for their clients.

 “Middle market companies want a fast, flexible, simple-to-implement, easy-to-use IP solution.
 They need the bank to take the heavy lifting of technology and supplier enrollment off of them.”